onomyprotocol/ochain/docs/validators/validator-faq.md

 ### What are software requirements?

-In addition to running a Cosmos Hub node, validators should develop monitoring, alerting and management solutions.
+In addition to running a Onomy node, validators should develop monitoring, alerting and management solutions.

 ### What are bandwidth requirements?